City-Bureau/city-scrapers-template/docs/04-development.md

 - [Git](https://git-scm.com/downloads) installed
 - [GitHub](https://github.com/) account
 - [Python](https://www.python.org/downloads/) 3.5, 3.6, or 3.7
     - Due to a library dependency we don't yet support Python 3.8.
-If you are unsure of the version of Python you are using, use the command "python -v" to determine your version number.
+If you are unsure of the version of Python you are using, use the command "python3 --version" to determine your version number.
 - Virtual environment manager (pipenv, virtualenv, virtualenv-wrapper, etc.).
 [Pipenv](https://pipenv.readthedocs.io/en/latest/#install-pipenv-today) is the most popular option here.

 You can find more details on setting up these tools and other common issues in [Setup Help](setuphelp.md).